-During this class students we will continue working on our pitch presentations.
+During this class, students will continue working on their pitch presentations.

 We will have a short class discussion about how each group is progressing.

 Questions, strengths, weaknesses, and unexplored content for the presentation will be discussed.

-The groups will have time in class to work on their pitches in anticipation of their practice presentations during class #13.
+The groups will have time in class to work on their pitches in anticipation of their practice presentations during classes #13 and #14.